davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 > "MQTT (Message Queuing Telemetry Transport) is an ISO standard (ISO/IEC PRF 20922)[2] publish-subscribe-based messaging protocol.
 It works on top of the TCP/IP protocol.
 It is designed for connections with remote locations where a "small code footprint" is required or the network bandwidth is limited."

-The Publish/Subscribe pattern is event-driven and enables messages to be pushed to clients.
-The central communication point is the MQTT broker, it is in charge of dispatching all messages between the senders and the rightful receivers.
-A client that publishes a message to the broker, includes a topic into the message.
-The topic is used as the routing information for the broker.
-Each client that wants to receive messages subscribes to one or more topics and the broker delivers all messages with the matching topic to the client.

-A topic is a simple string that can have more hierarchy levels, which are separated by a slash.
-A sample topic for sending temperature data of the living room could be **house/living-room/temperature**.
+[TODO: Add MQTT image with broker in the middle and clients around]

-In recent years MQTT got a lot of attention for IoT and home automation purposes.
+In recent years MQTT got a lot of attention for the Internet of Things, Maker and DIY culture as well as home automation purposes.
-Propably mainly because of the simplicity of the protocol and its many client and server implementations, desktop and embedded, for several programming languages.
+Mainly because of its simplicity and its many client and server implementations.
-A more recent features is MQTT via Websockets.
-That way MQTT is now even accessible for web applications.

 ## MQTT in openHAB 1.x and up to 2.3